skyscrapers/documentation/kubernetes/service_mesh.md

 This will instruct Istio to inject the sidecar container to all Pods in that namespace by default.
 Alternatively, you can also control the sidecar injection at the Pod level, by setting the `sidecar.istio.io/inject` annotation in the Pod template spec to either `true` or `false`.
 You can read more about the sidecar injection in the [Istio documentation](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

+> [!NOTE]
-**Note** that you'll still need to trigger a re-deploy of your Pods after the appropriate namespace label and Pod annotations are set, as the Istio mutating webhook admission controller only injects the sidecar container when the Pods are being created.
+> You'll still need to trigger a re-deploy of your Pods after the appropriate namespace label and Pod annotations are set, as the Istio mutating webhook admission controller only injects the sidecar container when the Pods are being created.

 You can run the following command to check if everything is correctly configured in your namespace to work with Istio: